Scottsdale Construction Accident Attorney

 - Slip & Falls – Slips and falls can occur because construction sites often have a lot of debris and tools that can easily cause someone to stumble.
 Surfaces are often wet and not level.

 - Falls from Heights – The worst falls, which can be deadly, are falls from scaffolding or from ladders.
 Scaffolding helps raise and lower the workers.
 If it malfunctions, or proper safety standards are not followed, a worker can fall from several stories high.
 Many workers also fall or slip from ladders which may be defective, not properly positioned, or improperly used.
 Scaffolds and ladders should be free of unnecessary objects.

 - Machinery and Equipment Accidents – Equipment can be improperly designed or made, causing them to be defective products.
 If the defect causes an accident, the manufacturers, distributors, and/or retailers may be strictly liable.
-Equipment can also be used improperly such as when a forklift pins a worker against a wall.
+Heavy construction machinery can also be used improperly such as when a forklift pins a worker against a wall.

 - Vehicle Accidents – Construction sites use cranes, trucks, cars, and other vehicles.
 Any one of these vehicles can injure an employee, another worker, the occupants of another vehicle, or a pedestrian.

 - Electrical Shock – Construction sites often work near power lines and use improvisational utilities.
-Overloads, malfunctions, and unsafe procedures can easily cause an electric shock and burns.
+Overloads, malfunctions, and unsafe procedures can easily cause an electric shock or burns injuries.